TastSong/CrazyCar/README_en.md

 :roller_coaster: Route planning function, custom route

+:star2:Introducing the **Skill System**, allowing players to learn and upgrade various skills, enhancing the depth and strategy of the game.

 ### Future Support

-:star2: **Skill System**

-- Introduce a skill system allowing players to learn and upgrade various skills, enhancing game depth and strategy.

 :hammer_and_wrench: **Creative Workshop**